-1. Use the "f" button to put the vLoc3 receiver into the Power mode.
-Notice that the antenna mode indicator will be showing Peak or Omni Peak as these are the only options in the passive modes.
+1. Switch on the vLoc3 RTK-Pro receiver and select Power mode using the "f" button.
+Notice that the antenna mode indicator will be showing "Peak" or "Omni peak," as these are the only options in the passive modes.

-- 2. Hold the vLoc3 receiver vertically and away from the likely position of other cables or pipes. - 3.
+- 2. Hold the vLoc3 RTK-Pro vertically and away from likely positions of cables or pipes. - 3.
 Adjust the sensitivity using the "+" and "-" buttons so that the bar graph reading is just starting to show some movement.

-Note that the compass feature is not available in the Power or Radio modes.
+Note that the compass feature is not available for the Power or Radio modes.